 When should you book flights for next Christmas?

-Merry Christmas from TPG U.K!
+Merry Christmas and Happy New Year from TPG U.K!
 You may have paid a lot for flights at Christmas time — it’s one of the busiest and most expensive travel periods of the year.
 It’s not unusual to see flights priced at twice or three times what they would cost at other times of the year.

-If you are flying long-haul to somewhere like Australia or New Zealand at this time, you may have found that you either had to fly a carrier you didn’t want to or take a convoluted or indirect routing in order to get there for a reasonable price.
-Friends of mine flew home from London (LHR) to Sydney (SYD) for Christmas this year and ended up flying via San Francisco (SFO), as it was the least expensive option, though obviously a very long journey — roughly 26 hours in the air.
+Travel rules permitting — if you are flying long-haul to somewhere like Australia or New Zealand at Christmas, you may have found that you either had to fly a carrier you didn’t want to or take a convoluted or indirect route in order to get there for a reasonable price.

-It’s very unlikely any airline will reduce fares significantly or have a sale for dates during Christmas 2020, so once flights are available, they will only get more expensive.
+It’s very unlikely any airline will reduce fares significantly or have a sale for dates during Christmas 2021, so once flights are available, they will only get more expensive.
 Airlines will usually sell different numbers of seats for different prices or fare brackets on the same flight.
-Once the cheapest fares have sold out, the next cheapest seats become the cheapest available and so on.
-That’s why on a flight like, say London to Ibiza in the summer, the cheapest fares months in advance may only be £50.
-However, if there is only one seat left a week in advance, that seat might cost £300.
+Once the cheapest fares have sold out, the next-cheapest seats become the cheapest available and so on.
+That’s why on a flight like London to Ibiza in the summer, the cheapest fares months in advance may only be £50.
+However, if there’s only one seat left a week in advance, that seat might cost £300.